 - Records of time lost from work due

-Without medical bills or other specific losses, your claim for bodily injury from your auto accident is minimal.
+Without medical bills or other specific losses, your claim for bodily injury from your auto accident, no matter if it is a major totaled car accident or flipped car accident, or a smaller scale accident like a rear-end accident or illegal left turn accident, is minimal.

 More importantly, the longer you wait for treatment, the more difficult it is to determine whether the injuries you suffer from are as a result of the auto accident or some other issue.
 Additionally, waiting to get treatment can cause the injuries you have from the car accident to become worse, or cause you chronic pain later in life.

 5. I have health insurance.
 Should I use it?

 Yes, you should use your own health insurance rather than pay out of pocket or wait for a settlement, especially if you were in a hit-and-run accident where the at-fault driver left before providing information.

 You should understand that payment from your own health insurance company is only a loan.
 This is because the insurer that originally paid the medical bills can file a medical lien against the proceeds of the settlement or damage award in the personal injury case.